H-25. Fifteenth-Century Books in Print & Manuscript

 The use of a wide variety of evidence—paper, parchment, type, script, rubrication and illumination, bindings, ownership marks, and annotations—can shed light both on questions of analytical bibliography and on wider questions of book distribution, provenance, and use.
 There will be a fairly detailed discussion and analysis of both good and bad features in existing reference works on manuscripts and early printing.

-Students should have already taken Rare Book School's Introduction to the Principles of Bibliographical Description (G-10) or its equivalent.
-Because many of the books studied will be in Latin, some familiarity with the language will be an advantage.
+Students should have some familiarity with principles of bibliographical description, and with the Latin language, in which many of the books are written and printed.
 In their personal statement, applicants should indicate the extent of their proficiency with descriptive bibliography and with Latin.